amuradyan/snund/Fettuccine-al-burro.md

 * The *less starch* idea was good
 * This time I added too much cheese and the whole thing got too mushy.
 Need more water.

+## Attempt 3

+### Action

+Boiled the fettuccine for ten minutes this time.
+Went in with 7 fatty garlic cloves for the chicken oil, slightly overcooked the chicken.

+The water/cheese ratio in the sauce was good this time, thought there was a thick residue on the bottom of the pot.
+I think I should not combine the pasta and the sauce in a separate bowl.
+Will try that next time.

+Threw some roughly chopped green basil leaves in sauce in the end - worked great, will do more next time.